tokenized/docs/protocol-result.md

             <td class="g10">string</td>
             <td class="g10"></td>
         </tr>
         <tr>
             <td class="g9">Asset ID</td>
             <td class="g10">AssetID</td>
             <td class="g10">32</td>
             <td class="g10">apm2qsznhks23z8d83u41s8019hyri3i</td>
-            <td class="g10">Randomly generated base58 string.
+            <td class="g10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, a Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type can be the leading bytes - a convention - to make it easy to identify that it is a token by humans.
-If its a Contract vote then can be null.</td>
+If its a Contract vote then can be null.">Randomly generated base58 string.
+Each Asset ID should be unique.
+Ho ...
+Hover for more</abbr></td>
             <td class="g10">string</td>
             <td class="g10"></td>
         </tr>
         <tr>
             <td class="g9">Proposal</td>
             <td class="g10">Proposal</td>
             <td class="g10">1</td>
             <td class="g10">0</td>
-            <td class="g10">1 for a Proposal, 0 for an initiative that is requesting changes to specific subfields for modification.
+            <td class="g10"><abbr title="1 for a Proposal, 0 for an initiative that is requesting changes to specific subfields for modification.
 If this field is true, the subfields should be empty.
 The smart contract cannot interpret the results of a vote when Proposal = 1.
 All meaning is interpreted by the token owners and smart contract simply facilates the record keeping.
-When Proposal = 0, the smart contract always assumes the first choice is a 'yes', or 'pass', if the threshold is met, and will process the proposed changes accordingly.</td>
+When Proposal = 0, the smart contract always assumes the first choice is a 'yes', or 'pass', if the threshold is met, and will process the proposed changes accordingly.">1 for a Proposal, 0 for an initiative that is requesting changes to sp ...
+Hover for more</abbr></td>
             <td class="g10">bool</td>
             <td class="g10"></td>
         </tr>
         <tr>
             <td class="g9"></td>
             <td class="g10">ProposedChangesCount</td>